Photo Archive: Randy Meisner by Henry Diltz, 1980

 The Story Of The Eagles: The Long Run by Marc Shapiro, 1995

-In this interview, published by Teen magazine in February 1981, Randy talks about taking piano lessons as a kid, his early struggles in California, and leaving the Eagles.
+Randy Meisner was interviewed by Teen Magazine for their February 1981 issue.
+He talked about taking piano lessons as a kid, his early struggles in California, and his departure from the Eagles.